 About 0.5 miles in we reached the first viewpoint and it was so worth the difficult climb.
 From up here, we could see a clear view of the entire lake and the jagged mountains in the back.

 If you’re not sure where the viewpoints are located use Maps.me hiking app to guide you.
 Just make sure to download the South Lake Tahoe map before you set out on the trail.

 After taking in all the beautiful views we started the hike back down to the parking lot.

 It was a really beautiful day but the wind was picking up quite a bit and I was thankful we brought our jackets.

 It took us a couple of hours to complete the hike and we were back before noon.
-If you have the extra time, we recommend to visit Lower Eagle Falls across Highway 89 and Emerald Bay afterwards.
+If you have the extra time, we recommend visiting Lower Eagle Falls across Highway 89 and Emerald Bay afterward.